Rigging Publicly Exhibited Contest

 (b) A person commits an offense if he intentionally or knowingly solicits, accepts, or agrees to accept any benefit the conferring of which is an offense under Subsection (a).

-You can be charged with the offense of Rigging Publicly Exhibited Contest if the state’s attorneys believe that each of the elements of either 32.44(a) or 32.44(b) as described in the section above have been met.
+You can be charged with the offense of Rigging Publicly Exhibited Contest in Texas if the state’s attorneys believe that each of the elements of either 32.44(a) or 32.44(b) as described in the section above have been met.

 Legal References: